 Many bones can be identified through photographs and video.
 Contact us at firstname.lastname@example.org or 612-434-5783.

-If the bone is not identifiable through a photograph or video, or if you are depositing material with us for another reason, we can undertake a "no contact" transfer.
+If the bone is not identifiable through a photograph or video, you can transfer the material to us for identification.

 Burial Assessment and Recovery

 Our staff is experienced in performing burial assessments to determine the presence of burial grounds and prevent disturbance or displacement of human remains.
 In the event of inadvertent disturbance of burials, HUCAS staff has experience in the respectful recovery of human remains in order to facilitate reburial.